 As we all know, the RSA public-key Cryptosystem and Digital signature schemes are now in the public domain, which means that anybody may include them as means of confidentiality and authenticity in software products, smartcards, etc. The question that we raise here is how much can a user tell that an implementation of RSA he uses is safe and actually protects him?
 Recall the (in)famous "NSA-KEY" incident of Microsoft's CryptoAPI system.
-How easy is it for software developers and smartcard builders to embed a backdoor in their RSA key generation scheme that will be unnoticed by the user but allows the author to defeat the confidentiality and authenticity of the resulting RSA public-key Cryptosystem and Digital signature scheme?
+How easy is it for software developers and smartcard builders to embed a backdoor in their RSA key generation scheme that will be unnoticed by the user but allows the author to defeat the confidentiality and authenticity of the resulting RSA public-key Cryptosystem and Digital signature scheme ?

 We present extremely simple ways of embedding a backdoor in the key generation scheme of RSA.
-Three of our schemes generate two genuinely random primes p and q of a given size, to obtain their public product n=pq.
-However they generate private/public exponents pairs (d,e) in such a way that appears very random while allowing the author of the scheme to easily factor n given only the public information (n,e).
+Three of our schemes generate two genuinely random primes p and q of a given size, to obtain their public product n = pq.
+However they generate private/public exponents pairs (d, e) in such a way that appears very random while allowing the author of the scheme to easily factor n given only the public information (n, e).
 Our fourth scheme, similar to the PAP method of Young and Yung, but more secure, works for any public exponent e such as 3,17,65537 by embedding a backdoor to the factorization of n in its own representation.
 Our methods will modify only slightly the running time of the standard key generation process and thus will be unnoticeable from a timing point of view.
 Moreover, we conjecture that backdoored keys will be distributed in such a way that even with large samples they will remain indistinguishable from genuinely random keys.
-Our schemes do not expect the generation algorithm to have memory of its previous executions.
-We assume our algorithms are ran on a memoryless device, thus discarding even simpler methods based on pseudorandom generation that would be deterministically generating keys in a way reproducible by the software developer.
-Our methods use randomization in a way to generate a large set of keys, each of which is breakable by the developer.

-For this purpose, one scheme relies on the well known attacks on RSA small private exponents by Wiener and Boneh and Durfee.
-The scheme creates a random weak pair of private/public exponents $(\delta, \epsilon)$ with small $\delta$ , and transforms it into a random looking private/public exponents (d, e) which are related to $(\delta, \epsilon)$ in a secret way that the author of the generation scheme may invert.
-From public knowledge of (e, n) only, the author may recover $\epsilon$ , break the easy instance $(\epsilon, n)$ and discover $\delta$ .
-Factorization of n is easily obtained using standard techniques, once $\delta$ , $\epsilon$ are known.
+For this purpose, one scheme relies on the well known attacks on RSA small private exponents by Wiener and Boneh and Durfee (see also extensions by De Weger and Slakmon).
+The scheme creates a random weak pair of private/public exponents (δ, ε) with small δ , and transforms it into a random looking private/public exponents (d, e) which are related to (δ, ε) in a secret way that the author of the generation scheme may invert.
+From public knowledge of (e, n) only, the author may recover ε , break the easy instance (ε, n) and discover δ .
+Factorization of n can easily be obtained using standard techniques, once δ , ε are known.